Generic Name: methylnaltrexone (METh IL nal TREX own)

 a stomach ulcer;

-FDA pregnancy category B. Methylnaltrexone is not expected to be harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+Methylnaltrexone may cause harm to an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How is methylnaltrexone used?